 \begin{theorem} [Van Kampen--Flores theorem] For any continuous map $f\colon\Delta_{2d+2}^{(d)} \rightarrow \R^{2d}$, there exist disjoint simplices $\sigma$ and $\tau$ of $\Delta_{2d+2}^{(d)}$ such that $f(\sigma)\cap f(\tau)\neq \emptyset$. \end{theorem}

-In a different direction, we show that Theorem ~\ref{thm:int} implies an extremal criterion for embeddability of simplicial complexes with few vertices.
-Recall that the Erd\H os--Ko--Rado theorem~\cite{EKR61} states that an intersecting family of $k$-element subsets of $[n]=\{1,\ldots, n\}$ has size at most~$\binom{n-1}{k-1}$ whenever $n\ge 2k$.
+In a different direction, we show that Theorem ~\ref{thm:int} implies an extremal criterion for embeddability of simplicial complexes on few vertices.
+Recall that the celebrated Erd\H os--Ko--Rado theorem~\cite{EKR61} states that any intersecting family of $k$-element subsets of $[n]$ has size at most~$\binom{n-1}{k-1}$ provided $n\ge 2k$.
 As we will see, combining this with Theorem ~\ref{thm:int} quickly gives the following:

 \begin{theorem} Let $\S$ be a simplicial complex on $d+3$ vertices with fewer than $\binom{d+2}{k}$ faces of dimension~${k-1}$, where $k\leq \lfloor \frac{d+3}{2}\rfloor$.
 Then $\S$ embeds into~$S^d$. \end{theorem}